Aberdeen

 Alisan Fine Arts (Aberdeen)

 This area of Aberdeen is not accessible by MTR but is around a 5 minute car ride from Wong Chuk Hang.
-Start your visit at the Aberdeen gallery of Alisan Fine Arts, which also has a sister (main) gallery in Central.
+Start your visit at the Tin Wan Aberdeen gallery of Alisan Fine Arts, the sister gallery of Alisan Fine Arts Central.
 Founded in Hong Kong in the 1980s by Alice King and Sandra Walters, the gallery has been a pioneer in the field of Chinese contemporary art and New Ink Art, focusing on mainland Chinese artists as well as established Hong Kong and Chinese diaspora artists – think Lui Shou-Kwan, Fang Zhaoling, Ming Fay, and Chu Teh-Chun; its Aberdeen gallery focuses on younger and emerging talent.
 The gallery recently celebrated its 40th anniversary with a series of museum-worthy exhibitions.

 Empty Gallery